How to pronounce posthumous

 Before we jump into the pronunciation, let’s understand the definition and meaning of this word.
 “Posthumous” is an adjective that refers to something happening or existing after the death of the person to whom it relates.
 For example, a posthumous award or a posthumous album release.

-See also How to build a garden office
+See also How to reference the bnf

 Pronunciation Guide